raidfire99/gnuradio-3.8-iio-ubuntu18-/README.md

 For the documentation we will assume this will be your only gnuradio installation, if you have a binary version already installed please use the gr38_iio_pybombs_noenvset.sh script this will build 3.8 with iio but skip the step to link gnuradio-companion command to the new install, the command will open your current version still, see below for how to run new version.

+If you are running a fresh WLS installation you can run the gr38_iio_pybombs_wls.sh script this will install all of the above and a graphical environment, you will also need to install ximg for windows for this to work.

 Tested and working on fresh hard drive install, WLS and oracle virtual box.